 A new Customer Power e-Guide from Eckoh is challenging companies to play ‘opportunity or threat’, a simple quiz to explore how they really feel about who's in charge today.

 The questions touch on issues such as having your service rated by customers, how you feel about the kind of digital experiences customers crave, and whether you're prepared to hand over some of your control and let customers self serve if they want.

 When customers become more demanding and harder to please, there can be a natural instinct for companies to withdraw ... becoming ultra-defensive, more remote and less helpful.

 Even within organisations, executives might play the blame game.
 This can happen when enterprises get burned by customer power through feedback surveys, online reviews, negative media stories and falling revenues.
-Contact center chiefs can blame IT for having old systems, the CIO can hit out at Finance for slashing budgets, and the CFO can point to previous badly-managed projects that failed to deliver any meaningful return on investment.
+Contact centre chiefs can blame IT for having old systems, the COI can hit out at Finance for slashing budgets, and the CFO can point to previous badly-managed projects that failed to deliver any meaningful return on investment.
 The CEO despairs.

 Defensive mode is understandable.
 But it's not helpful.

 If customer power is here to stay (and everything suggests it's gaining strength) then it makes sense to go with the flow rather than try to turn back the tide.
 Better still if you can harness customer power and provide the kind of engagement your audience will value.

 Eckoh's e-Guide points the way forward for organisations that realise it's better to become allies with customers ... even if that means taking a fresh look at your engagement channels, IT strategy and how departments work together.